PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 - Good population estimates with error ranges can be calculated.
 - If needed, additional flights can add extra data

+## Partial auto-cat implementation
 Partial auto-cat is acheivable using a number of useful partial solutions / characterisations:
 - Predator Free 2050 has a goal of eliminating some NZ pest species by 2050.
-Differentiating between pest and on-pest species is useful.
+Differentiating between pest and non-pest species is useful.
-- Animal locomotion characteristics - does the animal have 2 or 4 lege?
+- Animal locomotion characteristics - does the animal have 2 or 4 legs?
 Do they walk or hop?
 - For an active / moving animal, the time of day the video was taken can exclude / include some animal species.
-- The location being at-ground-level vs above-ground-level is a useful differentiator
+- The location being at-ground-level vs above-ground-level is a useful differentiator.
-- Animal size is a useful differentiator
+- Animal size is a useful differentiator.
 - Animal temperature may be a useful differentiator.
 - Animal colour is sometimes a useful differentiator.
 - Animal "eye shine" colour may be a useful differentiator.
-- Compound images may be useful.
+- Compound optical images may be useful for distinguishing between fur vs feathers.

 ## Definition of Pest in New Zealand